Blazing fast inference

 Accelerate token generation across LLMs, CNNs, and Transformers with minimal latency.
 Up to 10× faster on production workloads.

 EdgeFlow is the inference acceleration engine inside EdgeMatrix.
 Achieve up to 10× faster inference, lower compute cost by 70%, and deploy real-time AI at scale — on cloud, edge, or CPU.
 Adaptive across CNN, RNN, and Transformer models.
-Optimized for NVIDIA GPUs, AMD CPUs, Apple M-series, and Raspberry Pi.
+Optimized for NVIDIA, AMD, Intel, ARM, and Qualcomm — data-center GPUs through Apple M-series and Raspberry Pi-class edge devices.

-EdgeFlow is the inference acceleration engine inside EdgeMatrix.
-EdgeMatrix has two layers: CORE (the compiler + runtime that dispatches architectures to silicon) and EdgeFlow (the engine that drives inference throughput and cost).
-This page is about the throughput-and-economics layer — how the same workload runs faster, cheaper, on fewer watts.
+EdgeFlow is the inference engine inside EdgeMatrix.
+EdgeMatrix has two engines, split by the silicon they target: EdgeFlow — this one — runs models across third-party silicon (NVIDIA, AMD, Intel, ARM, Qualcomm); and CORE, the compiler + runtime for SandLogic's own silicon (ExSLerate, Krsna).
+This page is the third-party-silicon engine — how the same workload runs faster, cheaper, on fewer watts.

 Accelerate token generation across LLMs, CNNs, and Transformers with minimal latency.
 Up to 10× faster on production workloads.